Tatjana Pašalić

 Tatjana Pasalic (pronounced [tatjana]; born 28 December 1984) is a Croatian poker presenter.

 Biography

 Born in Bosanska Gradiška, Bosnia and Herzegovina, one of the six former republics of Yugoslavia but lived in Zagreb, Croatia since 2 months after her birth.
-At the age of 19 moved to Denmark and started getting interested in online poker and has been in the industry ever since.
+At the age of 19 she moved to Denmark, and started getting interested in online poker and has been in the industry ever since.
 After living in Malta for work purposes, she moved to Edinburgh, Scotland.

 After years of living abroad and collecting information about poker, Pašalić started a poker boom in her country by educating mainstream public about poker.

 Pašalić is a passionate cook and has been a part of several cooking shows in Croatia.
 In February 2009 she won a cooking competition held in Zagreb taking part in a show called Večera za 5.

 In 2013, she moved to London, United Kingdom, where she worked as a TV presenter for SKY TV's poker channel.